 Women are welcome to invite guests to stay overnight in the ninth bedroom, a guest room with access to a bathroom and toilet.
 Tenants have access to lockable storage rooms and sheds on-site.

 Named after an avid campaigner for women’s rights and social justice in the ACT, Betty Searle House was officially opened on 30 March 2004.
 YWCA Canberra took over the management of the property in 2014.

 If you would like to find out more about our affordable housing services, please contact our team:

-Our houses are rented at approximately 25 per cent of a family’s combined income; however, capacity to pay is not a criterion of eligibility.
+We currently have 14 transitional housing properties, which provide short to medium term accommodation.
+Rent in our homes is approximately 25 per cent of a family’s combined income; however, capacity to pay is not a criterion of eligibility.